SolPOCandCo/SolPOC/README.md

 ## COPS
-COPS (from French : "Code d'Optimisation des Performances Solaires") is a simple and fast code running under Python.
+COPS (from French : "Code d'Optimisation des Performances Solaires") is a simple and fast code running under Python 3.9.
 Just from complex refractive indices of real materials, the code can models and optimizes with advenced methode the optical behavior of a simple or highly complex stack of thin layers deposited on a solid substrate.

+This version is actualy under developpement.
+COPS are tested under Windows, using Spyder as IDE.
+Most comment are in French, please forgive us !

 ## About COPS
+- Study the optical behavior of thin-film stacks, calculating reflectivity, transmissivity and absorptivity over the solar spectrum and beyond.
+- Working with stacks ranging from a substrate (without thin film) to an infinite stack of thin films
+- Optimize stack optical performance according to numerous cost functions, including solar thermal.
+- Propose 6 different  optimization methods based on genetic algorithms
+- Work with multiprocessing, using a pool
+- work with a spectral range from UV to IR (typically 280 nm to 30 µm, can be modified)
+- Automatically write results (.txt files and .png images) to a folder
+- Use effective media theory to model the optical behavior of material mixtures (dielectric mixtures, metal-ceramic composites, porous materials, etc.).
+- Propose a simplified user interface, and consolidate all useful parameters into a few lines of code.

 ## Installation